 - a.
-A range of commercial, community, cultural, residential and guest accommodation activities are supported in the Central City to enhance its viability, vitality and the efficiency of resources, while encouraging activities in specific areas by: - i.
-Defining the Commercial Central City Business Zone as the focus of retail and office activities and limiting the height of buildings to support an intensity of commercial activity across the zone; - ii.
-Limiting the extent to which retail and office activities occur elsewhere in the Central City outside the Commercial Central City Business Zone; - iii.
+A range of commercial, community, cultural, residential and guest accommodation activities are supported in the Central City to enhance its viability, vitality and the efficiency of resources, while encouraging activities in specific areas by: - Defining the Commercial Central City Business Zone as the focus of retail and office activities and limiting the height of buildings to support an intensity of commercial activity across the zone; - ii.
+Limiting the extent to which retail and office activities occur elsewhere in the Central City; - iii.
 Providing for key anchor projects within and around the Commercial Central City Business Zone; - iv.
 Encouraging entertainment and hospitality activity (including late-night trading) in defined precincts and managing the extent to which these activities occur outside the precincts.